 Maybe easily is an overstatement, but the right type of content focusing on the audience that’s looking for it can go viral in no time.

-It’s hard to say a facebook ad campaign where you outline the price of your product and have couple of lines of text will have greater success than a detailed high quality suggested post that actually solves a certain problem.
+It’s hard to say a Facebook ad campaign where you outline the price of your product and have a couple of lines of text will have greater success than a detailed, high-quality suggested post that actually solves a certain problem.

 Build an Ongoing Relationship With Your Audience

-You setup an AdWords campaign and start tracking your success rate and the level of your ROI.
-Crunching numbers every now and the, so you can get the perfect solution and increase the sales of your product, but what about repeated sales?
+You set up an AdWords campaign and start tracking your success rate and the level of your ROI.
+Crunching numbers every now and then, so you can get the perfect solution and increase the sales of your product, but what about repeated sales?

-Is your goal to sell one product to hundred people or hundred products to one person?
+Is your goal to sell one product to a hundred people, or a hundred products to one person?
 You should seriously consider what’s more important.